eusip/POM/README.md

 *This movie came out a few years ago and it is awesome*

 This sentence has a `4_levels_priority` of '2' because the sentence contains the positive expression "it is awesome".
 The target word is "it" so this word has a value of '1' for the label `Target`.
-Finally "it is" refers to the overall film so the words "it" and "is" both have values of '1' for the labels `Very\\_Positive`, `Positive_levels`, ∏and `Overall`.
+Finally "it is" refers to the overall film so the words "it" and "is" both have values of '1' for the labels `Very\\_Positive`, `Positive_levels`, and `Overall`.

 ### Considerations